Viktoria Walda Byczkiewicz, Ph.D.

 Carl Gustav Jung

-Some of my clients are grappling with the death of a loved one – sometimes by accident, homicide, or suicide – and this loss may have happened recently or even a very long time ago.
-Many of my clients had a difficult or painful childhood and want a psychotherapist who can support them in coming to terms with experiences of abuse or neglect.
-Others may come from immigrant families that have suffered tremendously due to adverse political conditions, or struggle with adjusting to a new language or country.
-Some of those I work with suffer from chronic pain or illness.
-Still others may find life in a fast-changing world to be overwhelming.
+Some of my clients have grappled with the death of a loved one – sometimes by traumatic means.
+Losses may have occurred recently or long back.
+Many of us have had a difficult or painful childhood and seek supportive coaching to come to terms with and move past experiences of abuse or neglect that can feel crippling but from which it is possible to be set free.
+In line with my own personal history, I also work with clients who were raised in families of recent immigrants, some of whom have suffered tremendously due to adverse political conditions or war.
+Now there is the hard work of adjusting to a new language and culture and affirming one’s identity.
+Some clients seek coaching to facilitate mindful coping with chronic pain or illness.
+Still others may find life in our fast-changing world, or the aging process, to be enormously challenging.

-Dr. Viktoria Walda grew up in Los Angeles and has lived on the East Coast, in the American South, and in Europe.
-She holds a Ph.D. in clinical psychology with an emphasis in depth psychology from Pacifica Graduate Institute; an M.A. in applied linguistics from California State University, Los Angeles; and a B.A. in cultural anthropology from the University of California at Santa Barbara.
+Born in New York, where my family had settled as recent immigrants, I grew up in Los Angeles.
+I have lived on the East Coast, in the American South, and in Europe.
+I hold a Ph.D. in clinical psychology with an emphasis in Depth Psychology from Pacifica Graduate Institute; an M.A. in applied linguistics and TESOL from California State University, Los Angeles; and a B.A. in cultural anthropology from the University of California at Santa Barbara.
+I was a candidate in the graduate program for visual anthropology at Temple University in Philadelphia, where I studied videography and became actively engaged in social justice-driven documentary film- and video-making.

-Dr. Walda's professional background includes work in education, public health, publishing, social justice activism, and the arts.
-She now resides in the redwood forest along the coast of Northern Humboldt County in California.
-With training in psychoanalytic psychology and Jungian analysis, Dr. Walda approaches her work from a place of curiosity and genuine care, acknowledging the importance of every aspect of one's life experience and the necessity of providing individualized treatment.
+With training in psychoanalytic and psychodynamic psychology and Jungian analysis, I approach my work as a mentor and coach from a place of curiosity and care, acknowledging the importance of every aspect of my clients’ life experience and the necessity of providing individually tailored coaching and support.

 …you have the capacity to change.

-Although many ways of thinking, perceiving, and responding to the world are deeply ingrained – habits that no longer serve can be difficult to shift; old wounds have become hardened scars – we believe that with intention and support, you can reinvigorate your life path and move toward transformation.
-The psychoanalytic psychologist Carl G. Jung called this approach “individuation.”
+Although ways of thinking, perceiving, and responding to the world can be deeply ingrained – habits that no longer serve can be difficult to shift; old wounds have become hardened scars – I believe that with intention and nonjudgmental support, you can reinvigorate your life path and move toward transformation.

 …the surfaces have depths.

-Depth-oriented psychotherapy probes beneath the exterior that helps you to manage the demands of daily life to address deeply held emotional patterns.
-These patterns can inhibit emotional growth and steer the course of many of life's dimensions in ways outside of your awareness.
-While you may not be experiencing immediate challenges and feel that you are leading a healthy and productive life, nevertheless, you may feel that life could be even richer and more meaningful.
-In doing deep inner psychological work, you may not only begin to heal unconscious psychic wounds, but delight as well in discovering the possibilities for living your unique life to its fullest.
+A Jungian-based approached to self-discovery probes beneath the exterior that has long helped you to manage the demands of daily life.
+We will address deeply held or unconscious beliefs and emotional patterns.
+These patterns can inhibit growth and steer the course of many of life's dimensions in unwanted ways, outside of your awareness.
+There is the sense that life and relationships could be even richer and more meaningful.
+In doing deep interior work, you may not only begin to heal unconscious psychic wounds and change unhelpful habits and patterns, you may also delight in discovering the possibilities for living your unique life to its fullest.

 …neither your past nor your problems define you.

 While you may have had experiences that cause lingering pain, these effects are not insurmountable.
-Depth therapy helps you to understand both how life’s challenges have shaped you, alongside how you relate to other people and react to situations in the present.
-It can help you to recognize how prior adversities and painful wounds can be meaningfully integrated and accepted as part of your multi-faceted character.
-The integration of past and present facilitates a process of emotional maturation and the emergence of a sense of wholeness.
+Mining the depths can help you to understand both how life’s challenges have shaped you, alongside how you relate to other people and react to situations in the present.
+This work can be ongoing, a commitment, and can help you to recognize how prior adversities can be meaningfully integrated and accepted as part of your multi-faceted character.
+The integration and reconciliation of past and present facilitates a process of emotional maturation and the emergence of a sense of wholeness.

 …everything is connected.